JetBrains/intellij-sdk-docs/tutorials/editor_basics/editor_events.md

 Class
 [EditorActionHandler.java](upsource:///platform/platform-api/src/com/intellij/openapi/editor/actionSystem/EditorActionHandler.java)
-stays for actions activated by keystrokes in the editor.
+is used for actions activated by keystrokes in the editor.
-Series of steps below show how access *EditorActionManager* and pass it actions to be executed.
+The steps below show how to access *EditorActionManager* and pass it the actions to be executed.
-In this example we will use *EditorActionHandler* to insert one extra caret above the current caret if available.
+In this example we will use *EditorActionHandler* to insert one extra caret below the current caret if applicable.

 ### 3.2.1.
 Pre-requirements